AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 ![Loaded_Ext](./readme-image/loaded-ext.PNG)

-Get copy the ID (look at the image), you will need it later..
+Copy the ID (look at the image), you will need it later..

 **STEP 3: INSTALL NATIVE APP**